Experts in

 Negotiate Settlement

 We will send all the evidence to your opponent inviting their settlement proposals.
-If we cannot agree a reasonable settlement, we will prepare court proceeedings.
+If we cannot agree a reasonable settlement, we will prepare court proceedings.

 Start my claim